Well, after our little intermission of homey goodness, it's time to get back to this backlog of travel food.

 You decide to go big, and between yourself and your spouse, order Cupcake Pancakes, a Rosemary Ham, Gruyere, Mushroom, & Leek Omelet, a piece of griddled Coffee Cake, and the mysterious Pop-Tart.

+The Pop-Tart is a warm piece of folded bread-like pastry, filled with mascarpone cheese, berry preserves, and vanilla walnuts.
+Mmm.
+You are shocked that no one has thought of this before.
+You then consider the fact that maybe someone has, and somehow neglected to give some to you.
+This thought is equally shocking.
 You then move on to some griddled sour cream and walnut coffee cake, which has been sliced in half, slathered with cream cheese, put back together, and slapped on the griddle until a warm layer of caramelized crustiness forms on the bottom.
 Spicy with cinnamon, and with cream cheese that is wisely left unsweetened, this is absolute comfort food.
 The rosemary ham omelet is good, but not quite as bold as the baked goods, although it provides a much-needed savory counterpoint.
 The cupcake pancakes are exactly that: cupcake batter slapped on a griddle.
 They are sweet and cakey and fun, and don't need any syrup, although it is provided.

 At some point you manage to roll yourself out of Southport, thinking that if you lived nearby, you'd hang out there all the time.
 You go check out an aquarium and a museum, and highly enjoy your nerdy self.